Care & Community with French in Togo

 - Accommodation: Host family

 Your days will be split between the different placements.
-Care work will take place at a local orphanage or day care centre, where you will get involved arranging educational activities, playing games, and helping with general day-to-day tasks.
+Care work will take place at a local care centre, where you will get involved arranging educational activities, playing games, and helping with general day-to-day tasks.

 The community aspect includes light renovation work at local care centres, such as painting walls or murals, setting up a school library and creating a vegetable garden.